 What Happens if I Have an Accident with a Manhattan Taxi?

 Whether you’re on vacation or just traveling around the city, having an accident can bring your plans to a halt.
 You’re unfamiliar with the laws of the city, which makes it difficult to know where to turn.
-At the Law Offices of Michael Redenburg, we want to help you navigate this situation.
-Our offices are filled with experts that can handle the aftermath of your accident efficiently.
+At the Law Firm of Michael J. Redenburg, Esq.
+P.C. we want to help you navigate this situation.
+We can help you handle the aftermath of your accident efficiently.
 Below, we go over the most frequently asked questions you might have after being involved in an accident with a Manhattan Taxi.

 I was riding as a passenger in an Manhattan taxi when I was injured.
 Who is responsible for my lost wages and medical bills?